-To make changes in the Experience Platform Launch configuration (including Property, Extensions, Rules, and Data Elements set up), you need to publish such changes.
+To change in the Experience Platform Launch configuration (including Property, Extensions, Rules, and Data Elements set up), you must publish such changes.
 Publishing in Experience Platform Launch is performed from the Publishing tab under the Property configuration.

-Experience Platform Launch may have multiple Development environments, one Staging environment, and one Production environment.
-By default the Experience Platform Launch Cloud Configuration in AEM points the AEM author node to the Stage environment of Experience Platform Launch, and the AEM publish node to the Production environment of Experience Platform Launch.
-This arrangment means that with the default AEM settings, it is necessary to publish the Experience Platform Launch library to the Staging environment so as to make use of it in AEM author, and then publish it into the Production environment so that it can be used in AEM publish.
+Platform Launch can potentially have multiple Development environments, one Staging environment, and one Production environment.
+By default the Platform Launch Cloud Configuration in Experience Manager points the Experience Manager author node to the Stage environment of Platform Launch.
+The Experience Manager Publish node points to the Production environment of Platform Launch.
+This arrangement means that with the default Experience Manager settings, it is necessary to publish the Platform Launch library to the Staging environment.
+Doing so lets you use it in Experience Manager author.
+You can then publish it into the Production environment so that it can be used in Experience Manager publish.